Soapy7261/yolks/README.md

 - `3.12-t-ffmpeg` (based off the 3.12-tini yolk) which just adds FFMPEG if you need it

-- `3.13-0b4` Beta 4 of python 3.13, don't use it in production!

 - `3.13-rc` The latest beta of python 3.13, don't use it in production!

 ### Java yolks added
++
+- `graalvm-EE` Does not include graalvm EE, you must make a mount at /graalvm of a copy of the whole graalvm EE folder for to work, otherwise, it wont work.

 - `17-graalvm` Java 17 graalvm, also removes unneeded(?) packages, based off debian:latest

 - `17-g-thanos` Same as 17-graalvm, but adds PHP to run [Thanos](https://github.com/aternosorg/thanos) after the server stops, removing chunks with inhabited time of 0 to reduce storage usage

-- `graalvm-EE` Does not include graalvm EE, you must make a mount at /graalvm of a copy of the whole graalvm EE folder for to work, otherwise, it wont work.
+- `17-graalvm-slim` Same as 17-graalvm, but uses debian:bookworm-slim instead of debian:latest

 - `21-graalvm` Same as 17-graalvm, just java 21 instead of 17